-There have been multiple cyber-attacks in recent years involving the theft of citizen's private information such as bank account numbers, social security numbers, etc. The PBC LMS HVA Sub-Committee recognizes the potential impacts.
-In their most recent update to the hazard profile of the LMS, they advised that the threat will only become greater as we continue to transition the bulk of our financial transactions over to online platforms.
+There have been multiple cyber attacks in recent years involving the theft of citizen's private information such as bank account numbers, social security numbers, etc. The PBC LMS HVA

+Subcommittee recognizes this, and in their most recent update to this hazard profile of the LMS, advised that the threat will only become greater as we continue to transition the bulk of our financial transactions over to online platforms.